pitoms/Pitoms-Counter/README.md

 [Pitom's Counter](https://pitoms-gdoc-counter.herokuapp.com/)

 ## Usage
-> Clone this repo to your local machine, and `npm i` from within the "Pitoms-Counter" directory.
+> Clone this repo to your local machine, and `npm install` from within the "Pitoms-Counter" directory.
 > Run `npm start` and a browser tab will open with the web app.

 ## Requirements